- 3/4 cup butter, softened

-- In a large bowl, cream butter and sugar.
-Beat in egg yolk and vanilla.
-Combine the flour, baking powder and salt; gradually add to creamed mixture and mix well.
-Divide dough in half; add extract and red food coloring to one portion.
+- Cream butter and sugar until light and fluffy; beat in egg yolk and vanilla.
+In another bowl, whisk together flour, baking powder and salt; gradually beat into creamed mixture.
+Divide dough in half; mix extract and food coloring into one portion.

-- On a work surface, roll out each portion of dough between waxed paper into a 16-in. x 10-in. rectangle.
+- Between waxed paper, roll each portion of dough into a 16x10-in. rectangle.
 Remove waxed paper.
 Place red rectangle over plain rectangle; roll up tightly jelly-roll style, starting with a long side.
-Wrap in plastic wrap.
+Wrap in plastic.
 Refrigerate overnight or until firm.

-- Unwrap the dough and cut into 1/4-in. slices.
+- Preheat oven to 350°.
+Unwrap and cut dough into 1/4-in. slices.
 Place 2 in. apart on lightly greased baking sheets.
-Bake at 350° for 12-14 minutes or until set.
-Cool for 2 minutes before removing to wire racks to cool completely.
+Bake until set, 12-14 minutes.
+Cool on pans 2 minutes; remove to wire racks to cool completely.
 Yield: about 5 dozen.